uiowa/uiowa/config/README.md

 ### Weight: 90
 Developers can create site split directories if a multisite needs to break away from the default configuration.
-The machine name of the split should be `site` and the directory should be `../config/sites/mysite.uiowa.edu` replacing for the multisite URL host.
+The machine name of the split should be `site` and the directory should be `../config/sites/mysite.uiowa.edu` replacing `mysite.uiowa.edu` with the multisite URL host.

 To register a configuration split for a multisite, create the split locally in the UI and export to the site split directory.
 ```
-drush config-split:export mysitesplit
+drush config-split:export site
 ```

 Deploy the code changes to each environment per the normal process and import